bthow/mwblog/content/plans/day01/index.md

 passage:
 ---

 The reason we are writing this guide is to let the *source material about Jesus* speak for itself.
-The gospel of Mark as a good place as any to do this.
-Its a short story of Jesus' life and teaching (and mission).
-Sit, relax and enjoy....
+The gospel of Mark is as a good a place as any to do this.
+Its quite short but tells the story of Jesus' life and teaching.
+So sit, relax and enjoy....

-It begins 2000 years ago during the Roman Empire, in the jewish countryside.
+It begins 2000 years ago during in the jewish countryside...

 ---